Semi Truck Insurance: Providers, Coverage & Costs

 - Striking of a load

-Workers’ compensation insurance is a state-mandated coverage that pays employees’ medical costs and lost wages if there are work-related illnesses or injuries.
-Typically, only motor carriers and owner-operators with employees have to get workers’ compensation, but some states may require coverage for business owners in high-risk industries.
+Workers’ compensation insurance is a coverage that pays employees’ medical costs and lost wages if there are work-related illnesses or injuries.
+Typically, only motor carriers and owner-operators with employees have to get workers’ compensation.
+Requirements vary by state, so check your local authority to find out what is required.

-In addition to the primary policies for owner-operator truck drivers, there are several supplemental coverages you may want to add to your policy depending on your specific circumstances.
-Some of these coverages can be added to your primary policies through riders while others may need to be purchased separately.
+In addition to the primary policies listed above for owner-operator truck drivers, there are several supplemental coverages you may want to add to your policy depending on your specific circumstances.
+Some of these coverages can be added to your primary policies through riders, while others may need to be purchased separately:

-Trailer interchange insurance pays for physical damage you cause to another person’s trailer.
-It’s important for truckers and motor carriers that regularly enter trailer interchange agreements.
+- Trailer interchange endorsement: Trailer interchange insurance pays for physical damage you cause to another person’s trailer.
+It is important for truckers and motor carriers that regularly enter trailer interchange agreements.
 This endorsement is usually added to a liability policy to cover damage caused by fire, theft, explosion, collision, or vandalism.

-Hazardous materials or hazmat truck insurance isn’t always a separate policy or endorsement, but it’s worth noting that hauling hazardous materials is regulated strictly.
-Federal law increases the mandatory minimum liability coverage to $1 million for any trucker hauling hazardous materials like fuels, chemicals, or fertilizers.
+- Hazmat truck insurance: This isn’t always a separate policy or endorsement, but it’s worth noting that hauling hazardous materials is strictly regulated.
+Federal law increases the mandatory minimum liability coverage to $1 million for any trucker hauling hazardous materials, such as fuels, chemicals, or fertilizers.

-The amount of damage a semi truck can cause means claims often exceed your truck liability limits, and this makes trucking umbrella insurance a valuable coverage.
+- Trucking umbrella insurance: The amount of damage a semi-truck can cause means claims often exceed your truck liability limits, and this makes trucking umbrella insurance valuable coverage.
 Like other commercial umbrella policies, this policy extends the limits of underlying liability policies.
 If a claim costs more than what your other insurance covers, umbrella liability pays the rest.

-Uninsured and underinsured motorist insurance covers your costs after an accident with another driver who’s either uninsured or whose limits aren’t high enough to cover your damages.
+- Uninsured and underinsured coverage: Uninsured and underinsured motorist insurance covers your costs after an accident with another driver who is either uninsured or whose limits aren’t high enough to cover your damages.
 It’s also the least expensive coverage but well worth the cost if you end up needing it.

 Commercial Truck Insurance Requirements